How To Overcome Negative Thoughts And Restart Yourself

 - You already tried changing, but got back to older habits;

 - You feel disappointed;

 - You struggle with low confidence;

-There are ways to beat negative thinking and emerge from it – stronger, brighter and harder than before.
+Turns out, there are ways to overcome negative thoughts and emerge stronger, brighter, and harder than before.

 Also read: 25 ways to get unstuck in your life